 Benefits if you have poor mental health

-If your condition persists or worsens and you are diagnosed with a mental health condition or other disability, you may be entitled help with benefits.
+If your condition persists or worsens and a mental health condition or other disability is diagnosed, you may be entitled to help with benefits.

-Anyone over 16 who has a diagnosed mental health problem may be entitled to a Personal Independence Payment (PIP) if you need help with everyday tasks.
-This isn’t means tested, so you may be able to get it whether have an income or savings.
+If you are over 16 and have a diagnosed mental health problem, you may be entitled to a Personal Independence Payment (PIP) if you need help with everyday tasks.
+This isn’t means tested, so you may be able to get it whether or not you have an income or savings.

 If you can’t work for an extended length of time because of your illness and you’re not entitled to Statutory Sick Pay (or it has run out), you might be able to claim Employment and Support Allowance or Universal Credit to help replace lost income.
 If you’re claiming a sickness or disability benefit, you will usually need to have a medical assessment as part of the claim process.